 Zoom (zoom.us) is a web-based service for online meeting and video conferencing.
 It works on Windows, Mac, and mobile devices that run iOS and Android.
 Zoom is comparable to Skype and Google Hangouts but anyone can join a Zoom meeting without having an account.

-Patti O’Sullivan and I met with Dr. Jaime Cantrell, Visiting Assistant Professor of English, to test out Zoom functionalities.
+Dr. Jaime Cantrell, Visiting Assistant Professor of English, tested out Zoom functionalities.
 Here is her video review.

 Why You Should Give Zoom a Try

 An online meeting tool like Zoom provides a space for discussion and collaboration in real time.
 This is especially useful for online students who don’t normally see their instructor or classmates.
 It reduces learning barriers and uneasiness from lack of communication.
 Zoom delivers that space with an informal, face-to-face feel while keeping it simple on the surface.
 And that’s a good thing.

 Set Up: It only takes a few minutes to start using Zoom.
 You will need to sign in to host a Zoom meeting.
 You may sign in with Google or Facebook or sign up for an account with Zoom.
 After that, download and run Zoom, and you are ready to go.
 Your students or anyone can join the meeting through email invitation.
 They can join via computer, smartphone, or toll-free phone number.
 People who are not as comfortable with video conferencing may find it less challenging to use than other services.